Eternal Darkness: Shadow of the Eternals

 In May 2013, Precursor Games, staffed by many former Silicon Knights members, had begun a crowdfunding campaign on their website, seeking $1.5 million to create a spiritual successor to Eternal Darkness under the title Shadow of the Eternals, to be released for Microsoft Windows and Wii U. The game was to be released in twelve 2-4 hour long episodes, with Dyack acting as the game's chief creative officer.
 The same month, a secondary fundraising campaign was launched on Kickstarter, aiming to receive $1.35 million within 36 days.
 Eventually, being only halfway through their campaign in early June, the company decided to shut down both funding campaigns whilst refunding all the accumulated money back to their contributors, and promised to relaunch a new campaign a few weeks later.
-They said this was to reveal "a host of a new exciting opportunities that will make the game better than [Precursor Games] envisioned".
+They said this was to reveal "a host of new exciting opportunities that will make the game better than [Precursor Games] envisioned".
 Later in June, Precursor's founding member, and co-designer of both Eternal Darkness and Shadow of the Eternals, Kenneth McCulloch was arrested and pleaded guilty on charges of child pornography; the studio immediately severed all ties with him.

 Another Kickstarter campaign was launched in July, aiming for a $750,000 goal this time.
 Instead of twelve episodes, the game was intended to be released as one 8-10 hour experience.
 The game would follow detective Paul Becker as he investigated a gang massacre in Louisiana, and uncovered the truth about the "Eternals".
 It would span over 2500 years of history in Hungary, England, Egypt, and the United States.
 In creating the look of the game, Precursor Games purchased art assets from Silicon Knights which were going to be used in the Eternal Darkness sequel.
-Though Nintendo still owns the rights to Eternal Darkness and the patent for the game's unique "Sanity Meter", Precursor Games was in communication with Nintendo, who was supportive of the project.
+Though Nintendo still owns the rights to Eternal Darkness and the patent for the game's unique "Sanity Meter" at the time, Precursor Games was in communication with Nintendo, who was supportive of the project.
 In September, Shadow of the Eternals was delayed indefinitely due to a lack of funding.
 The Escapist described the multiple failed crowdfunding campaigns as a "circus" and demonstrated a lack of faith in the developers.
 Kyle Hilliard of Game Informer wrote that he was not surprised the game was put on hold, as it has been "plagued with issues" since its first announcement.

 In October 2014, Dyack had created a new entertainment company Quantum Entanglement Entertainment.
 One of the company's first projects was to relaunch the development for Shadow of the Eternals.
 Dyack was also considering Shadow of the Eternals as a film and television property.
 In January 2018, QEE was quietly shut down and the production of Shadow of the Eternals was cancelled.
 Dyack renamed the company as Apocalypse Studios and announced a new role-playing game titled Deadhaus Sonata.
 Dyack described it as combining elements of his previous games, including "Lovecraftian overtones from Eternal Darkness".